hasura/graphql-engine/docs/graphql/manual/schema/index.rst

   :local:

-Hasura GraphQL engine automatically generates your GraphQL schema and resolvers based on your tables/views in Postgres. **You don't need to write a GraphQL schema or resolvers.**
+Hasura GraphQL engine automatically generates your GraphQL schema and resolvers based on your tables/views in Postgres. **You don't need to write a GraphQL schema or resolvers.** See :doc:`How Hasura GraphQL engine works <../how-it-works/index>` for more details.

 The Hasura console gives you UI tools that speed up your data-modeling process, or working with your existing database.
 The console also automatically generates migrations or metadata files that you can edit directly and check into your